Here are the people behind the chemistry

 Master Intern Students

-- Yingzhe Nan – Tripodal group 13 Single-Centre Ambiphile ligand scaffolds
+- Yingzhe Nan (TUM) – Tripodal group 13 Single-Centre Ambiphile ligand scaffolds

-- Tommy Andrijanic – Bis-acyclic tetrylene ligand scaffolds
+- Tommy Andrijanic (TUM) – Bis-acyclic tetrylene ligand scaffolds

-- Björn Smolka – Bis-Single-Centre Ambiphile ligand scaffolds
+- Björn Smolka (TUM) – Bis-Single-Centre Ambiphile ligand scaffolds

 - Tim Wellnitz (LIKAT Rostock) – Low-valent group 14 chemistry with P-funked amides